Prostate cancer affects 1 in 8 men - do you know your risk?

 How do I test for prostate cancer?

-There is no single definitive test for prostate cancer, and men are not routinely screened in the UK [6].
+There is no single definitive test for prostate cancer, and currently men are not routinely screened in the UK [6].

 It is important to be aware that all tests available have pros and cons, which a medical professional will be able to discuss with you.